alexbejann/RoC/README.md

 ```

 # 4 Methods
 The methods are following the C-like languages concepts.
 In RoC will be declared using the `functia` keyword followed by an identifier of the method optional will have parameters and the return type of the method.
 The scope of the method is provided by the curly brackets.
+- _Note*:_ to return `void` you don't have to specify something simply ommit this `returneaza <type>`.
+And also if you want to return something you have to declare a variable and then return the identifier.
+You won't be able to do return statements like this `returneaza ADEVARAT`, `returneaza 23+2`, `returneaza "string"`.

 ```
 functia foo(<params>) returneaza <type> {